-In AP World History, scholars continue their study of world history with a review of the Modern Era, from 1450 and the present.
-In this College Board-endorsed AP Course, scholars move swiftly through the major themes and processes of "modernity," including globalization, cultural diffusion, colonization and imperialism, revolution, industrialization, and global and total warfare.
+In AP World History, scholars continue their study of world history with a review of the Modern Era, from 1450 to the present.
+Scholars move swiftly through the major themes and processes of "modernity," including globalization, cultural diffusion, colonization and imperialism, revolution, industrialization, and global and total warfare.
 Scholars will master the essential content of the Age of Exploration and Colonization, the Enlightenment, Global Revolutions, Industrialization and Imperialism, the World Wars, the Cold War, and the Post-Cold War Era.
 This course exposes scholars to the major thematic and narrative topics of modern world history, establishing a contextual understanding for the state of global affairs in the 21st century.
 Scholars strengthen their historical reading, writing, thinking, and discussion skills in preparation for the AP World History exam at the end of the year.